geekiam/website/content/posts/how-to-use-javascript-classes.md

 ---
 title: How to use Javascript classes
 description:   JavaScript classes can be primarily thought of as a syntactical sugar over JavaScript's existing prototype-based inheritance.
-summary: Dive into the depth of the JavaScript class and learn how to use them.
-We explore how classes are templates for Javascript functions and how they differ slightly from traditional object oriented programming languages.
+summary: Explore how classes are templates for Javascript functions and how they differ slightly from traditional object-oriented programming languages.
 keywords:
   - JavaScript Class Syntax
   - How to declare javascript classes